RichWolff/environment_Setup/readme.md

 ##### From Env.yml file
 conda env create -n conda-env -f [/path/to/environment.yml]

+## Add packages to and environment from an env.yml file
+conda env update -n conda-env -f /path/to/environment.yml

 ## Create a new kernel for jupyter notebook (Perform this from your activated environment)
 python -m ipykernel install --user --name pandas_cub --display-name "Python [EnterVersion] ([Enter Env Name])"